laggingreflex/require-proxy-mock/README.md

-# Doesn't work

-It turns out that this doesn't really work in complex situations as I had hoped.
-There's various issues highlighted in the code if anyone wants to take a crack at it.
-It's not usable as such in its current condition.

----

 # require-proxy-mock

 Automatically and transparently patches all `require` calls ([Module._load]) to return an [ES6 Proxy] wrapper around the original module's export(s) which can later be mocked/unmocked as required.